 The daily feature in the New York Times entitled "Portraits of Grief" was eventually compiled in a book, "Portraits: 9/11/01."

-Researcher Alice White, at the request of Stuart Brown, sorted through all of them, and kept finding reminiscences of play activity.
+Researcher Alice White, at the request of Stuart Brown, sorted through all of them, and kept finding reminiscences of play acitivity.

 Brown and other researchers exploring the role of play behavior in the maintenance of mental equilibrium (in humans and in other species) often write about the unique ability of play behavior - at any age - to strengthen our emotional ability to deal with the unexpected, even when it is frightening or dreadful.

 Play, they write, is a kind of practice risk-taking.
-It playfully loosens expectations that are too rigid, leaving us a little more pliable when adversity comes, and thus more likely to bend without breaking in evil winds.
+It playfully loosens expectations that are too rigid, leaving us a little more pliable when adversity comes, and thus more likely to bend but not break in evil winds.

 And play, as neuroscientist Panksepp and others have found in their explorations of its pathways in the brain, naturally produces feelings of happiness and joy.

 It's not surprising, they suggest, that many memories chosen to describe dear ones lost would be full of accounts of play.